 For a year and a half now, we SEOs have been talking to small business owners and each other about how Google’s handling near me searches better and better.
 Needless to say that mobile traffic is growing and location based ‘everything’ needs to be taken into account while optimizing the mobile SEO for every location dependent business.
-With the recent Google update that has been named Possum, it’s even more clear that Google is stepping up its game for local search results.
+With the recent Google update that has been named Possum, it’s even more clear that Google is stepping up its game for local SEO.

 In this article, I’ll try to give you some more insights on near me searches and what you should do to make sure your online presence is set up the right way.

 What’s near me?